infinum/ios-loggie/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the PodExample directory first.
+To run the example project, clone the repo, and run `pod install` from the Examples/Cocoapods directory first.

 ## Requirements